-All character strings outside ASCII character sets MUST be encoded using the UTF-8 encoding [RFC3629] for the ISO 10646-1 character set [ISO.10646-1.1993], without any leading BOM characters.
-Both peers are RECOMMENDED to reject any invalid UTF-8 sequences that might cause decoding ambiguities (e.g., containing <"> in the second or later byte of the UTF-8 encoded characters).
+All character strings MUST be encoded to octet strings using the UTF-8 encoding [RFC3629] for the ISO 10646-1 character set [ISO.10646-1.1993].
+Such strings MUST NOT contain any leading BOM characters (ZERO WIDTH NO-BREAK SPACE, U+FEFF or EF BB BF).
+Both peers are RECOMMENDED to reject any invalid UTF-8 sequences that might cause decoding ambiguities (e.g., containing <"> in the second or later bytes of the UTF-8 encoded characters).